Marjane Satrapi: Career

-Comic books
+Graphic novel

 Satrapi became famous worldwide because of her critically acclaimed autobiographical graphic novels, originally published in French in four parts in 2000–2003 and in English translation in two parts in 2003 and 2004, respectively, as Persepolis and Persepolis 2, which describe her childhood in Iran and her adolescence in Europe.
 Persepolis won the Angoulême Coup de Coeur Award at the Angoulême International Comics Festival.
 In 2013, Chicago schools were ordered by the district to remove Persepolis from classrooms because of the work's graphic language and violence.
 This banning incited protests and controversy.
 Her later publication, Embroideries (Broderies), was also nominated for the Angoulême Album of the Year award in 2003, an award that her graphic novel Chicken with Plums (Poulet aux prunes) won.
 She has also contributed to the Op-Ed section of The New York Times.

-Comics Alliance listed Satrapi as one of 12 women cartoonists deserving of lifetime achievement recognition.
+ComicsAlliance listed Satrapi as one of 12 women cartoonists deserving of lifetime achievement recognition.